 Resistance bands come in multiple resistance levels, usually light, medium or heavy.
 You can further adjust the amount of resistance during exercise just by giving more or less slack on the band, as well as by combining multiple resistance bands to increase the challenge.

 When you don’t have a lot of room for a home gym, resistance bands are a great option that store in very little space.
-You can hang them on a hook after you exercise, or coil them up to store in a box or drawer.

 Because they are so small and portable, resistance bands are a great way to take your workout with you when you travel.
 There are many resistance band exercises that can easily be done in the small space of a hotel room.